 Take Cuba for example.
-The Cuban counterpart of this popular Dominican dish is called "moros y cristianos" or Moors and Christians (a reminder of pre-colonial attitudes) as it is still known in Cuba.
-It was shortened to moro in the Dominican Republic.
+The Cuban counterpart of this popular Dominican dish is called "moros y cristianos" or Moors (Muslims) and Christians (a reminder of pre-colonial attitudes), and it still is known with that name in Cuba.
+It was shortened to just moro in the Dominican Republic.

 It can also be modified by using either black beans, fava beans, butter beans, navy beans, or guandules (pigeon peas).
 There's also a lesser-known version called Moro-Locrio which is made by adding meat to a moro dish.

 About this recipe

 The addition of thyme to this recipe is owed to the fact that this is a very common ingredient in bean dishes in the northwestern DR, where I hail from.
 Feel free to adapt this recipe to your and your family's taste.
 And we'd love to hear what's different in yours.

 This recipe yields 6 servings, about 1½ cups of moro per person, which is traditionally what we would serve at home in the Dominican Republic.

 This awesome free recipe contains Amazon affiliate links, we receive a small commission from any purchase you make at no extra cost to you.
 Thanks!

 [Recipe + Video] Moro de Habichuelas (Dominican Rice with Beans)

 - 1 gal [4 liters]-cast aluminum or cast iron pot with tight-fitting lid